SabrinaJewson/sabrinajewson.github.io/src/blog/async-drop.md

 I think it to be quite a promising one and definitely possible to implement in some form.

+Many thanks to Yoshua Wuyts for proofreading this for me!

 ## Appendix A: Completion futures { #completion-futures }

 Completion futures are a concept for a special type of future